 UOWD has a dedicated Medical Centre, providing primary healthcare facilities to students on campus.
 A qualified registered nurse is on duty during normal office hours and a qualified doctor consults from the Centre two afternoons a week.

-The Medical Centre staff are trained to treat clients with respect, consideration and confidentiality and can provide a range of supplementary healthcare services including health promotion and disease prevention, care during acute and chronic phases of illness, and outside referrals when appropriate.
+The Medical Centre staff are trained to treat clients with respect, consideration and confidentiality and provide a range of supplementary healthcare services including health promotion and disease prevention, care during acute and chronic phases of illness, and outside referrals when appropriate.

 The Centre also plays an active role in educating the University community and promoting health on campus.
 Health programs include seminars on smoking, diabetes, personal hygiene, CPR training, drug abuse, obesity and other topics of interest to students.
 Blood donation drives are also organised on a regular basis.